 Growing up, like many young women, I was a perfectionist.
 It served me well for a decade as I was designing and sewing handbags.
 While still a bag maker, I’ve learned that the process requires precision over expression.
-When I made my way into painting, my soul was craving a new outlet.
-Painting became a rebellion against the need for things to be “perfect” and a way to feel free.
-This feeling of freedom is something I strive to capture in my work.
+When I transitioned into painting, my soul was searching for a new form of expression.
+Painting became a rebellion against the constant pursuit of perfection—a way to embrace freedom and spontaneity.
+Now, I aim to capture that sense of liberation in every piece I create.

 I work in acrylic paint with both conventional and unconventional tools, and use mark making and gestural brushstrokes to create energy and movement.
 I utilize a layering process in order to develop depth, and create interest both close up and from afar.